goldcaddy77/warthog/README.md

 @Model({ api: { description: 'Custom description' }, db: { name: 'customtablename' } })
 ```

-If you need to override default model options you may pass through the TypeORM [Entity](https://github.com/typeorm/typeorm/blob/master/docs/decorator-reference.md#entity) options into the `Model` decorator.

 #### Resolvers

 A Warthog resolver exposes queries (reading data) and mutations (writing data).
 They interact with the DB through `services` (described below) and typically make use of a bunch of auto-generated TypeScript types in the `generated` folder for things like sorting and filtering.
 Warthog will find all resolvers that match the following glob - `'/**/*.resolver.ts'`.
 Ex: `user.resolver.ts`